mrhaydendp/Fire-Tools/README.md

 ![](https://github.com/mrhaydendp/Fire-Tools/raw/main/Pictures/USB%20Debugging.png)

 ## Notes

 Things you should know:
 - Set timezone settings before debloat! (re-enable `com.amazon.kindle.otter.oobe` to change date & time settings)
-- You are allowed to fork this script and make your own for your use cases but you have to credit me and link back to this project
+- You are allowed to fork this script for your own use case but you have to link back to this project
-- Google Apps are downloaded from [ApkMirror](https://www.apkmirror.com/)
+- Google Apps are downloaded from [ApkMirror](https://www.apkmirror.com/) and are included in releases for convienence.
+See [terms](https://github.com/mrhaydendp/Fire-Tools/blob/main/Fire-Tools/Gapps/README.md)
 - Debloat will disable all amazon apps except `Calculator`, `Camera`, `Clock`, `Files`, `Home`, and `Settings`
-- This should not void your warranty but, if unsure factory reset your device before sending it in.
+- This should not void your warranty but, if unsure factory reset your device to erase all changes.
 - Although this is my tool, **I am not responsible for anything that may go wrong when using this script.**

 ## Credits